Best travel books to read during lockdown

 Lonely Planet releases this guide to the best places to go and things to do around the world every year and it’s put together by their staff, writers and online community – plenty to add to your bucket list and get dreaming about here.
 I’ve got 2018’s on my bookshelf so I’ll be dipping into that during lockdown.

 Searching for Unique by Nancy O’Hare

-This is one for the real adventurers.
+This is one is a travel memoir for the real adventurers.
 Searching for Unique explores over 25 incredible destinations and focusses on lesser known cultural sites and hikes, far away from crowded tourist spots.
 For on the ground travel advice and anecdotes, this is one for when you start to plan your next trip.

 501 Must-Visit Wild Places

 If you love getting off the beaten track and taking adventures in the great outdoors then this one is for you.
 From the Antarctic Peninsula to the vastest national parks in North America, there’s lots in here from every continent to inspire you for future expeditions and it has been put together by some of the best travel writers in the world.